 The government encouraged First Nations men to enfranchise as part of its effort to assimilate them into Canadian culture.
 At the time, only men had the right to vote in federal elections.
 Voluntary enfranchisement was introduced as early as 1869.
 A First Nations man who wished to become enfranchised had to reject his own language, culture and traditions and adopt mainstream Canadian ways.
-He would also have to leave the reserve and would no longer be allowed to live there.
+He also had to leave the reserve and would no longer be allowed to live there.
 Federal officials would decide whether a person was ready to be enfranchised.

 Few First Nations men chose to become enfranchised voluntarily.

 The federal government introduced involuntary enfranchisement in different ways at different times.
 In the 1890s, First Nations men who earned a university degree or became a doctor, lawyer or religious official were automatically enfranchised.
 They lost their Indian status under the law and gained citizenship benefits, including the right to vote, when they obtained their degree or started their professional career.
 In an effort to increase enfranchisement in the 1920s, the government enfranchised over 5,000 First Nations individuals of various professions and levels of education without their consent.

 During the First and Second World Wars, First Nations men and women who served in the military gained the right to vote in federal elections without giving up their Indian status.
 After the wars ended, those veterans who lived on a reserve lost the right to vote.